 Going even more extreme telephoto than the picture above makes the drama even larger, but at the same time, things start to look quite unnatural and exaggerated.
 If you want to make the background larger and closer looking to create more drama or a nicer background than just negative space, then a longer telephoto lens is a good choice.
 I experimented a bit with this effect while taking some pictures in Farsund a while back and it really gave me the results I was after, but to anyone that has been there, it looks a bit unnatural.

 So, what is the best focal length for landscapes?
 It depends on what you are trying to do.
 For how I perceive the world, focal lengths from around 34 mm to 100 mm equivalents (17 to 50 on MFT) look quite natural in their perspective, while shorter and longer lenses makes the image seem a bit strange because the relationship between the background and the foreground just seems a bit too exaggerated.
+Sometimes, you would like to use an exaggerated or compressed perspective for effect, but maybe not all the time.

 So what I tend to do when I go out with my camera is to have my standard lens on or a standard zoom like my 12-32 (= 24 – 64 FF) or 12-60 (= 24 -120 FF) set to 25 mm (= 50 mm FF).
 If I encounter a landscape that would benefit from more compression to convey the sense of drama in it, I would go for a longer focal length, but if I on the other hand want to make the landscape calmer, less dramatic and vaster, I go for a wider lens.